 - draw lines with a crayon

 - speak clearly; are understood most of the time

 - use language to express emotions

 - frequently ask questions and demand a response

 - talk about pictures in a book

 - enjoy pretend play with children

-- can point to or name at least 4 colors
+- can point to at least 4 colors

 - catch a large ball tossed to them